REGARDING THE STATE OF HAWAII'S PERMIT REQUIREMENTS FOR CEREMONIES HELD ON STATE LANDS

 .

 The State of Hawai'i Department of Land and Natural Resources (DLNR) requires a mandatory Right-of-Entry (ROE) permit (to be arranged for in advance by your minister/officiant, planner or coordinator) for all ceremonies performed on (most) sand beaches statewide.
-However, the DLNR strictly prohibits ceremonies from being held anywhere on South Maui's "Big Beach" (aka Makena State Park) or on Ka'anapali Beach, from just south of the Hyatt Regency hotel (including Hanakao'o Beach, aka "Canoe Beach") to the Ka'anapali Shores condominiums at the the north end.
-(If someone tells you that they can do your wedding on either of those two beaches, they are misinformed, and are therefore subject to possible prosecution and/or a stiff fine.
-Also, if you are talking with a minister from an established Maui church, or with someone who is of "native Hawaiian" heritage, and they tell you that they're exempt from the permitting rules, please understand that absolutely no one is currently exempt from the DLNR's regulations.)
+However, the DLNR strictly prohibits the performance of ceremonies anywhere on South Maui's "Big Beach" (aka State Park at Makena) or along the entire length of Ka'anapali Beach, from just south of the Hyatt Regency hotel (including Hanakao'o Beach, aka "Canoe Beach") to the Ka'anapali Shores condominiums at the the north end.
+(If someone tells you that they can do your wedding on either of those two beaches, they are misinformed, and are therefore subjecting participants to possible prosecution and/or a stiff fine.)

 .